pandas-dev/pandas/doc/source/user_guide/reshaping.rst

     df.stack(level=["animal", "hair_length"], future_stack=True)

-The list of levels can contain either level names or level numbers (but not a mixture of the two).
+The list of levels can contain either level names or level numbers but not a mixture of the two.

 .. ipython:: python